MattyOBar/MattyPit---KSPController/README.md

 # MattyPit---KSPController
-My Controller for KSP using the SimPit library.
+My Controller for Kerbal Space Program using the SimPit library.